Chao-Xi/jxazurebook/docs/az305/9az305_summary.md

 * **A Private Key.**

-The private key should remain on your local system and not be shared with others.
+<mark>The private key should remain on your local system and not be shared with others.</mark>

 * **A Public Key**